Castle Harbour, Bermuda: Geography

 Castle Harbour is surrounded by St. George's Parish to the north, east, and south, as well as Hamilton Parish to the west.
 A chain of islands and rocks stretches across the main opening to the Atlantic Ocean, in the east, notably Cooper's Island (which was made a landmass contiguous to St. David's Island and Longbird Island in the 1940s), and Nonsuch Island.
 The only channel suitable for large vessels to enter the harbour from the open Atlantic is Castle Roads, which was historically guarded by a number of fortifications, on Castle Island, Southampton Island, and Charles Island.
 Forts were also placed nearby on other small islands, and on the Tucker's Town peninsula of the Main Island.
 In the west, The Causeway crosses from the main island to St. David's Island, and beyond this a stretch of water known as Ferry Reach connects the harbour with St. George's Harbour to the north, where Bermuda's first permanent settlement, St. George's Town, was founded in 1612.
 An unincorporated settlement, Tucker's Town, was established on the peninsula of the Main Island at the south-west of the harbour.
 The settlement was cleared by compulsory purchase order in the 1920s in order to create a luxury enclave where homes could be purchased by wealthy foreigners, and the attendant Mid Ocean Golf Club.
-In Hamilton Parish, on the western shore of the harbour, lies Walsingham Bay, the site where, in 1609-10, the crew of the wrecked Sea Venture built the Patience, one of two ships built, which carried most of the survivors of the wrecking to Jamestown, Virginia, in 1610.
+In Hamilton Parish, on the western shore of the harbour, lies Walsingham Bay, the site where, in 1609-10, the crew of the wrecked Sea Venture built and launched the Patience, one of two ships built, which carried most of the survivors of the wrecking to Jamestown, Virginia, in 1610.
 The Patience returned to Bermuda with Admiral Sir George Somers, who died in Bermuda later that year.

 There are many islands and beach areas in the harbour, and numerous subterranean waterways link its waters with that of Harrington Sound in the southwest, notably Crystal Cave.

 Climate

 Castle Islands

 Several of the islands were fortified in the early days of the territory, hence the harbour's name.
 When official settlement of the archipelago by England began in 1612 (unofficial settlement having begun with the 1609 wrecking of the Sea Venture) the first permanent town, St. George's (then called New London) was placed on the north side of St. George's Harbour.
 St. George's Harbour could be accessed directly by channels from the East.
 Those channels, however, were shallow, suitable, originally, only for small ships.
 As a consequence, and despite any major settlement on its shores, Castle Harbour was an important anchorage in the early years of the colony, with its main entrance, Castle Roads being an important route in from the open Atlantic for shipping.
-It was also a weakpoint, as it was remote from the defences of St. George's Harbour, and difficult to reach.
+It was also a weak point, as it was remote from the defences of St. George's Harbour, and difficult to reach.
 It was quickly fortified and garrisoned by a standing militia.